-- 99% of the voting rights will be allocated to the class A, B and C certificates, in proportion to the respective outstanding principal balances of those classes; - 1% of the voting rights will be allocated to the class X certificates; and - 0% of the voting rights will be allocated to the class R certificates.
+- 99% of the voting rights will be allocated to the class A-1, A-2, B, C and D certificates, in proportion to the respective outstanding principal balances of those classes; - 1% of the voting rights will be allocated to the interest-only certificates (based on the respective class notional amount of each such class relative to the aggregate of the class notional amounts of such classes of interest-only certificates); and - 0% of the voting rights will be allocated to the class R certificates.

 Voting rights allocated to a class of certificateholders will be allocated among those certificateholders in proportion to their respective percentage interests in that class.
 However, solely for the purposes of giving any consent, approval or waiver pursuant to the Pooling and Servicing Agreement with respect to the rights, obligations or liabilities of the trustee, the certificate administrator, the master servicer, the special servicer or Freddie Mac, any certificate registered in the name of such trustee, certificate administrator, master servicer, special servicer, Freddie Mac or any affiliate of any of them, as applicable, will be deemed not to be outstanding, and the voting rights to which it is entitled will not be taken into account in determining whether the requisite percentage of voting rights necessary to effect any such consent, approval or waiver has been obtained.
-Such restriction will not apply to (i) the selection of the Controlling Class or the directing certificate administrator, the master servicer, the special servicer's or its affiliates' rights as a member of the Controlling Class and (ii) except with respect to increases in compensation or material reductions in obligations, if the trustee, the certificate administrator, the master servicer, the special servicer or Freddie Mac, as the case may be, and/or their affiliates, own the entire class of each certificates affected by the action, vote, consent or waiver.
+Such restriction will not apply to (i) the selection of the Controlling Class or the directing certificate administrator, the master service of the special servicer's or its affiliates' rights as a member of the Controlling Class and (ii) except with respect to increases in compensation or material reductions in obligations, if the trustee, the certificate administrator, the master servicer, the special servicer or Freddie Mac, as the case may be, and/or their affiliates, own the entire class of each certificates affected by the action, vote, consent or waiver.